aer0ss/aerofs/docs/engineering/requirements/aeroim-beta.md

 	1. **(A new message is sent to me, or**
 	2. **A message is sent to a private group I am part of), and**
 	3. **The user is not actively looking at the conversation where the message appears.**
-2. **Teceive a notification when I am tagged in a public group conversation.**
+2. **Receive a notification when I am tagged in a public group conversation.**
 3. Receive a notification when I join a conversation.
 4. Receive a notification when I leave a conversation.